kechagias/varfima/README.md

 **Usage**: <br>
 &nbsp;  1.
 Pull the repository to your local directory.  <br>
 &nbsp;  2.
 Open the DemoLogLik.sas and DemoFitLogLik1D0.sas files.  <br>
 &nbsp;  3.
-Change the path of the localDirectory macro variable in the beginning of these files to your local directory.  <br>
+Change the path of the <i>localDirectory</i> macro variable in the beginning of these files to your local directory.  <br>
 &nbsp;  4.
 Run the demo files.

 **Disclaimer**: <br>